drkchiloll/cscospark-websvcs/README.md

 4. Convert your local file into a proper blob (for images the buffer needs to converted into a BASE64 String)
 5. File Limitation at this point is 1gb (we'll see how that goes)

+#### Supported File Types

+* I have only tested with TXT based files so far such as .txt, .md, .json, .js, .py, et al.

 #### Examples

 ##### JavaScript/NodeJS